ianwhite/hark/README.md

     end

-Note that throughout this process we didn't have to modify the UserCreator code, even when we transitioned to/from hark for different repsonses/styles.
+Note that throughout this process we didn't have to modify the UserCreator code, even when we transitioned to/from heed/hark for different repsonses/styles.

 ### Testing your listeners

-Don't pay any attention to hark when you're testing, hark is just a utility to create listeners, and so what you should be testing is the protocol.
+Don't pay any attention to heed when you're testing, heed is just a utility to create listeners, and so what you should be testing is the protocol.

 For example the service object tests will test functionality that pertains to the actual creation of the user,